FactCheckmate: Preemptively Detecting and Mitigating Hallucinations in LMs: Conclusion

 \section{Conclusion}

-In conclusion, \name demonstrates that the hidden states of language models encode rich information that can be used to predict hallucination preemptively, even before they appear in the generated output.
-In \name, leveraging this insight, we develop an intervention mechanism that steers the LM's generation towards more factual outputs, once the hallucination is detected.
-We achieve a preemptive hallucination detection accuracy of more than 70\%, and an average of 34.4\% more factual output by LMs supported by \name, compared to the base LMs. \name empirically proves the significant potential of utilizing the internal working of LMs, through learning lightweight models for hallucination detection and mitigation, introducing only a negligible average overhead of 3.16 seconds to the inference time.
+In conclusion, \name demonstrates that the LMs' hidden states encode rich information that can be used to predict hallucination preemptively, even before they appear in the generated output.
+Leveraging this insight, we develop a preemptive detection and intervention mechanism that steers the LM's generation towards more factual outputs, once the hallucination is likely to occur.
+We achieve a preemptive hallucination detection accuracy of more than 70\%, and an average of 34.4\% more factual output by LMs supported by \name, compared to the base LMs.
+We empirically prove the significant potential of utilizing the internal working of LMs, through learning lightweight models for hallucination detection and mitigation, introducing a negligible average overhead of 1.2\% increase in the inference time.